nafisahmad/NetworkingProject/README.md

 5. ### **Results & Outputs Obtained**
-      Result and output for 3-clients server communication system has been depicted below.
+      Result and output for 3-clients 1-server communication system has been depicted below.
       It has been shown both as a gif as well as in form of images :-

       Port number taken in gif is 4444, and port number taken in images is 9999.